karmab/kcli/docs/index.rst

 ::

-   kcli list kube generic
+   kcli list app generic

 To list applications available on generic openshift, run:

 ::

-   kcli list kube openshift
+   kcli list app openshift

 For any of the supported applications, you can get information on the supported parameters with: